Its-a-bit-random/ActorUtils/docs/Api/ActorUtils.md

 WrapActorMessageWithPromise(actor: Actor, topic: string, ...:any): Promise
 ```

 Calls the passed `Actor`'s `:SendMessage()` function with the given topic and forwards all args passed.
 Do note that it automatically also passes a bindable event as the first argument for the actor's `:SendMessage()`.
-Here is a basic example to show how to fully implement the Usage example from above:
+Here is a basic example to show how to use this function:

 In your calling script
 ```luau